ska-telescope/ska-src-espsrc-services-cd/docs/index.rst

 ----------------

 .. image:: _static/rse.png
-  :width: 400
+  :width: 750
-  :alt: Alternative text
+  :alt: RSE header image

 The espSRC is integrated as a RSE (Rucio Storage Element) within the SKAO Rucio data lake.